 - Name of company and contact details

-- What specific area are you interested in collaborating on and why?
+- What area/s are you interested in collaborating?

 - What will the benefits be to the Smart Dublin partner local authorities? e.g. will your product solve a problem, increase efficiency, enhance a current service?

-- What will be expected of the local authorities in terms of engagement and resources?
+- What would be expected of the local authorities in terms of staff engagement and other resources?

 - What you would be contributing?

-- The nature of the collaboration (e.g. trialling, piloting, research and development) and how it would work in practice. e.g. a description/timeline of you product trial
+- The nature of the collaboration (e.g. trialling, piloting, research and development) and how it would be implemented (e.g. a description/timeline of your product trial)

 If you have examples from previous trials or implementations, please include them.

 Please take some time to go through our website and understand Smart Dublin.
-It seems very intuitive but we have sales received pitches from companies just taking a chance and not knowing anything about us or what we are trying to do.
+It seems very intuitive but we have received sales pitches from companies that knew little about us or what we are trying to do.

-If you are not interested in collaboration – e.g. trialling, piloting, research and development, addressing local authority challenges – but rather you are selling a service/solution let us know please.
+If your main interest is not collaboration but rather you are selling a service/solution let me know please.
 If there is a challenge or tender for the service/solution you are offering, aligned research, or we are hosting a relevant showcase event, then we will contact you with details.

 After we receive your information the Smart Dublin team will assess your proposal and call a meeting with you if needed.
-If the proposal is successful we will present it to the Smart Dublin Steering Group, which meets once a month, for consideration.
+If the proposal is successful we will present it to the Smart Dublin Steering Group for consideration.

-If the proposal is of interest it will then be passed to relevant departments within the local authorities for assessment and to find champion to manage the project.
+If the proposal is of interest it will be passed to relevant departments within the local authorities for assessment and to find champion to manage the project.
 We will aim to get a decision from departments within four weeks.

-If the relevant departments are interested in developing a collaboration, depending on the work and resourcing involved, the proposal may be passed on to the legal and other relevant departments.
+If the relevant departments are interested in developing a collaboration the proposal may be passed on to the legal and other relevant departments.